ESDeutekom/SelectionPhylogeneticProfiling/README.md

 ## Contained directories and files
-Main analysis notebook: Improving_prediction_Sonic_final.ipynb
+Main analysis notebook: Improving_prediction_Sonic_final.ipynb Download data at 10.6084/m9.figshare.14500146 as is.
+Add notebook to Sonicparanoid or Broccoli folder.

 ### Code
 Code at least needed for reproducibility, used outside of the jupyter notebook for the analyses.